-Would you like to have Prime Time Family Reading Time® at your library in 2018?
+Would you like to have Prime Time Family Reading Time® at your library or school in 2018?

-PRIME TIME FAMILY READING TIME® is a six week reading, discussion, and storytelling program held at public libraries.
+PRIME TIME FAMILY READING TIME® is a six week reading, discussion, and storytelling program held at public libraries or schools.
 A university scholar and a storyteller (who act as discussion leaders) conduct weekly storytelling and discussion sessions based on award-winning children's picture books.
 Participants are elementary age children and their families.

 What does PRIME TIME do?
 It reinforces the role of family as a major social and economic unit; it trains parents and children to bond together around the act of reading; it teaches parents and children to read and discuss humanities topics such as fairness, greed, honor, and deceit; it encourages low-literacy, low-income parents to enter or continue their own educational programs; it helps parents and children learn how to select books and become active library users.
 Prime Time is a powerful tool to stimulate communication between children and parents.